 We’ve all experienced this.
 You finish the load, you’re thinking ‘great I’m all sorted’ and boom, white streaks on your clean clothes.
 Here are a few possible reasons why this might be happening.
 Let there be white streaks no more…

-Overloading: Overloading the machine generally is not a good idea as clothes won’t be cleaned as properly as they should be.
-Specifically the detergent ends up getting trapped in folds of clothing which prevents it from dissolving properly.
+Overloading: Overloading the machine generally is not a good idea as clothes won’t be cleaned as well as they should be.
+Specifically, the detergent ends up getting trapped in folds of clothing which prevents it from dissolving properly.

 Using a detergent container: Make sure if you use one of these it’s placed right at the top of the laundry, towards the back of the drum.
 This will prevent it from getting lodged between clothes.

 Not using enough detergent: Albeit this might sound contradictory, but using a less- than- suggested amount of detergent in a load can leave a whitish residue on clothes.
 This is because detergents actually react with minerals in water and if you’ve not used enough the minerals will build-up on the clothing.